 July 22, 1893 – Katharine Lee Bates climbs Pikes Peak and writes “America the Beautiful”

 You may not know it, but a famous ascent to the stunning summit of Pikes Peak resulted in one of America’s most beloved and patriotic pieces of music.
 In 1893, Katharine Lee Bates was an English teacher in Colorado Springs, Colorado.
-One day that summer, her and some fellow teachers decided to climb nearby Pikes Peak.
+One day that summer, she and some fellow teachers decided to climb nearby Pikes Peak.
 “We hired a prairie wagon,” she later said.
-“Near the top we had to leave the wagon and go the rest of the way on mules.
+“Near the top, we had to leave the wagon and go the rest of the way on mules.
 I was very tired.
 But when I saw the view, I felt great joy.

 All the wonder of America seemed displayed there, with the sea-like expanse.”
 Bates later penned the iconic poem that would later be set to music by church organist and choral director Samuel A. Ward, a man she would never meet in person.
 The original poem was aptly and somewhat unimaginatively titled “Pikes Peak” and was changed to “America the Beautiful” when Ward set music to it in 1910.